Home » How to Make The Perfect Beer Glazed Honey Barbecue Chicken

 Directions

-• In the last 10 minutes of grilling, begin brushing the chicken with the beer-BBQ sauce mixture.
-Flip and brush again every few minutes until the sauce is sticky and caramelized.
+• Glaze the Chicken: During the final 8–10 minutes of cooking, brush the chicken generously with the beer BBQ glaze.
+Flip and re-glaze every few minutes until the sauce is sticky and caramelized.

 Camille’s Notes